quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

     * Usable capacity at 10% DoD; 13 AH, 179 WH per day, 5 years, (not specified by retailer),
-    * Battery life will be reduced by 50% due to temperature,
+    * Battery life will be reduced by up to 50% due to temperature,
     * Emergency capacity 130 AH, 1794 WH, or seven days with solar array down,
     * Battery life will be reduced by 90% if emergency capacity is ever used,
     * Meets requirements, but will have a short life due to temperature.